rdpli/0x4447_product_aws_region_warning/README.md

 # 0x4447_product_aws_region_warning

-For wathever reazon AWS will switch you to a different region from time to time.
+For whatever reason AWS will switch you to a different region from time to time.
 They say this should not happend, and yuet it doese.
 We decided to make a simple Chrome extension that screams if you are in the wrong region based on the default setting you selected.

 # How Does It Work?